kflores56/project-3/README.md

 ![GitHub language count](https://img.shields.io/github/languages/count/kflores56/project-3?style=for-the-badge)

 # Project Name
-> This tool allows users to calculate how much their dream home in Austin, TX might cost.
+> This tool allows users to calculate how much their dream home in Austin, TX might cost based on number of bedrooms, bathrooms, total square footage, and year of the home.
 >
 > You can access our website [_here_](https://www.example.com). <!-- If you have the project hosted somewhere, include the link here. -->